 This powerful paint stripper will likely be among the best paint stripper options if you are looking to remove varnish, lacquer, shellac, epoxy, latex, urethane, other synthetic coatings, or just plain old paint.
 It can also be used on wood, metal, concrete, or masonry and is applied in a “semi-paste” that clings to vertical surfaces.

-- Gel formula stays active for up to 24 hours allowing stripping of multiple layers in one step
+- Stays wet and active for up to 24 hours allowing stripping of multiple layers in one step

-- Can be used on wood, metal and masonry surfaces
+- Strips multiple layers from wood, metal and masonry surfaces

 Citri-Strip’s paint and varnish come in an aerosol container for easy delivery.
 The product is biodegradable and non-caustic.
 The product will remove up to seven layers of latex paint in just one application and will usually remove more than one layer of oil-based coatings in one application.
 It can be used on wood, metal, and masonry.